-Ho Math Chess™ is an after-school learning program designed to help children master the basics of mathematics using an unique and innovative math and chess integrated workbooks to not only build a child's good math foundation but also build their skills in problem-solving and critical thinking skills.
+Ho Math Chess™ is math learning program designed to help children master the basics of mathematics using a unique and innovative math and chess integrated workbooks to not only build a child's good math foundation but also build their skills in problem-solving and critical thinking skills.
 All these skills are being developed in an educating and entertaining environment.

 Mr. Frank Ho, a professional Canadian certified math teacher, created the first integrated math and chess workbook in 1993 when he was intrigued by the relation between math and chess after teaching his 5-year old son chess.

 Children learn best while they play.
-Integrated math and chess curriculum provides children with an unparalleled learning experience with a hands-on approach.
+Integrated math and chess curriculum provides children with an unparalleled learning experience and a hands-on approach.

-The goals of Ho Math and Chess™ are to:
+The goals of Ho Math Chess™ are to: